GuGuerke/Chat-Bot-Fluxo-de-Automacao-via-N8N/README.md

-# 🤖 Chatbot Inteligente para WhatsApp
+# 🤖 Intelligent WhatsApp Chatbot
-### Fluxo de Automação com N8N + OpenAI
+### Automation Workflow with N8N + OpenAI

-Este projeto apresenta um **chatbot inteligente para WhatsApp**, desenvolvido para **retenção de leads e aquisição de novos clientes**, atuando de forma automatizada desde o primeiro contato do usuário com a empresa.
+This project presents an **intelligent WhatsApp chatbot**, developed for **lead retention and new customer acquisition**, operating automatically from the user’s very first interaction with the company.

-A partir de **gatilhos identificados no site**, o bot inicia automaticamente a conversa com o visitante no WhatsApp, compreende sua necessidade e o direciona para o fluxo mais adequado — seja informações, qualificação comercial, proposta ou encaminhamento para atendimento humano.
+Based on **triggers identified on the website**, the bot automatically starts a conversation with the visitor on WhatsApp, understands their needs, and directs them to the most appropriate flow — whether for information, sales qualification, proposals, or transfer to human support.

-Mais do que um simples bot de respostas, o workflow funciona como um **pré-atendimento inteligente**, reduzindo atritos na jornada do cliente e evitando a perda de oportunidades por demora ou falta de resposta.
+More than just a simple response bot, the workflow acts as an **intelligent pre-sales assistant**, reducing friction in the customer journey and preventing lost opportunities caused by delayed or missing responses.

 ---

-## 🧠 Como funciona o fluxo
+## 🧠 How the Workflow Operates

-- Captura de leads via gatilhos do site
+- Lead capture through website triggers
-- Início automático da conversa no WhatsApp
+- Automatic WhatsApp conversation initiation
-- Interpretação de intenção com IA (OpenAI)
+- Intent recognition using AI (OpenAI)
-- Qualificação dinâmica do lead
+- Dynamic lead qualification
-- Direcionamento inteligente conforme a necessidade
+- Intelligent routing based on user needs
-- Escalabilidade no atendimento sem perder personalização
+- Scalable customer service without losing personalization

 ---

-## 🎯 Objetivos do projeto
+## 🎯 Project Goals

-- Aumentar a retenção de leads
+- Increase lead retention
-- Melhorar a experiência no primeiro contato
+- Improve the first-contact experience
-- Reduzir tempo de resposta
+- Reduce response time
-- Automatizar o pré-atendimento comercial
+- Automate the commercial pre-sales process
-- Apoiar o time humano com leads já qualificados
+- Support the human team with pre-qualified leads

 ---

-## 🛠️ Tecnologias utilizadas
+## 🛠️ Technologies Used

-- **N8N** – Orquestração dos fluxos de automação
+- **N8N** – Automation workflow orchestration
-- **OpenAI** – Processamento de linguagem natural e geração de respostas
+- **OpenAI** – Natural language processing and response generation
-- **WhatsApp API** – Canal de comunicação com os leads
+- **WhatsApp API** – Communication channel with leads
-- **Triggers Web** – Integração com o site da empresa
+- **Web Triggers** – Integration with the company website

 ---

-## 📸 Visão geral do workflow
+## 📸 Workflow Overview

 ![N8N Preview](https://raw.githubusercontent.com/GuGuerke/N8N-Leads-IA-Workflow/main/N8N%20Leads%20IA%20Worflow.png)